Privacy

 Use trusted antimalware and privacy software

-4. Choose the browsers you use and select Browsing History.
+5. Choose the browser you want to clean and select everything you want wiped, including Browsing History.

-That way, CleanMyMac X can delete your online and offline history, including all traces of browsing and downloads.
+With this method, CleanMyMac can delete your online and offline history, including all traces of browsing and downloads.

 Incognito mode vs Safari Private Browsing